 Forms you might receive

 Some forms will be completed by other people and given to you.
 These forms will contain information you need to complete your tax returns like recorded wages or other forms of income, so it’s important to hang on to these throughout the year.

 Possibly the most well-known IRS form, Form W-2 is prepared by employers to report wages paid and taxes withheld.
 Employers are required to send them out to each employee far enough in advance for them to complete their tax returns on time.

 But wait, what about W-1s?
 Don’t worry about it, we stopped using those in the 1950s.

 Form 1098 series

-The 1098 series is generally used to record payments you’ve made throughout the year, like interest on mortgages or student loans.
-There’s a variety of Form 1098 subtypes, a common example being Form 1098-T, used to record paid college tuition.
+The 1098 series generally shows payments you’ve made throughout the year, like interest on mortgages or student loans.
+There’s a variety of Form 1098 subtypes, common examples being:

 Form 1099 series